Information Management and Systems: MIMS

 Technology Requirement

-Elective: Additional two- or three-unit course, taken from an approved list of technology courses2-3
+Elective: Two- or three-unit course, taken from an approved list of technology courses2-3

 INFO 247Information Visualization and Presentation4